cnorick/curse-of-strahd-notes/Characters/Ireena Kolyana.md

 	- but has a strong will, and she aids the party as best she can in saving herself
 	- has a stubborn streak and sometimes will plant herself and changing her mind becomes extraordinarily difficult
 - She is one of the few truly good people in the game
-	- She's scared like everyone else, but her fear has made he
+	- She's scared like everyone else, but her fear has made her kind and empathetic
+	- She comforts children, helps those in need
 - loves discovering new things
 - honestly wants to help those in need
 - She doesn't let her fear of [[Strahd Von Zarovich|Strahd]] stand in her way